Charitable Bequest

 Specific Bequest

-A specific bequest involves making a gift of a specific asset such as real estate, other property, or a gift for a specific dollar amount.
-For example, you may wish to leave your home or $10,000 to Cru.
+A specific bequest is a gift of a particular asset or a specific dollar amount.
+For example, you may choose to leave a home, another piece of property or a stated amount, such as $10,000, to Cru.

 cru_icon_percentage bequest